 While it is virtually impossible to tell what caused a specific person to develop pancreatic cancer, there are some important principles of cancer biology that can help us understand why pancreatic cancer develops, and large population-based studies help us understand the many risk factors for this disease.

 To summarize, pancreatic cancer is caused by DNA mutations, and there are three ways that we can damage our DNA.
-We can be born with a DNA mutation inherited from mom or dad, we can do something, like smoke, that damages our DNA, or our DNA can be damaged by chance.
+We can be born with a DNA mutation inherited from our mother or father, we can do something, like smoking, that damages our DNA, or finally our DNA can be damaged by chance.

 The second way to answer the question about what causes pancreatic cancer is to ask what are the risk factors for pancreatic cancer?
 Some of the risk factors include: